Updated: February 2, 2026

 • Live sessions at consistent times (so fans know when to tune in)

-This consistency makes your profile feel curated without being rigid.
+This level of consistency will help make your profile feel curated without feeling stiff.

 Make Your Aesthetic Work Across Platforms